Nancy0011/Nancy0011/README.md

-### Hi there 👋
+### Hey!
+I'm Nancy Zhong 👋

+A college student, lifelong learner and emerging life adventurer.

+🌱 A Bit About Me

-🌱 I’m currently learning Information Technology at Uni SA and C programming at 42 Coding School.
+I'm an IT student and currently learning Information Technology at Uni SA and C programming at 42 Coding School.

 ![](https://github-readme-stats.vercel.app/api?username=Nancy0011)